About

 Gray Wolf by Bert de Tilly on wikimedia

-In its place looms a volatile, eye-for-an-eye world of storm and strife and grief.
-A world that makes headline news almost daily.
+A world that now makes headline news almost daily.
 A world that bangs at the gate of human exceptionalism louder each year.
 A world that could one day, so it is said, upend human civilization itself.

 Admittedly this last statement runs afoul of the techno-optimist doctrine that advanced technology is our salvation.
 While nobody doubts the importance of technology in mitigating the socioeconomic impacts of environmental chaos, yet we should take care not to confuse our ability to disrupt the Living World with our ability to control it – especially now, as it goes precisely out of control.